fredbelliard/open-publishing-plan/Blogs/FAIRDataBlog.md

 5. Adapt the above for open books and open textbooks

 **Stay connected**
+I would love to give back to OLS by staying connect with OLS community and members.
+I could in firts instance come back as an expert.

 ## Lessons Learned ##
 Working open requires a change of mindset